training-datalab/old-training-datalab.com/_pages/2023-03-03-impact-ranking.md

 ### Would you like to suggest someone?

-Please send an email to <a href="mailto:cps-ranking@training-datalab.com">cps-ranking@training-datalab.com</a>.
+- Please send an email to <a href="mailto:cps-ranking@training-datalab.com">cps-ranking@training-datalab.com</a>.

 ### How to download and cite this dataset?

-González-Bustamante, B., Olivares, A., Cisternas, C., & Cuevas, R. (2023).
+- González-Bustamante, B., Olivares, A., Cisternas, C., & Cuevas, R. (2023).
 Chilean Political Science Ranking.
-Dataset, University of Oxford, Universidad de Santiago de Chile (USACH) and Training Data Lab. [http://doi.org/10.17605/OSF.IO/M3NZD](http://doi.org/10.17605/OSF.IO/M3NZD).
+Dataset, University of Oxford, Universidad de Santiago de Chile (USACH) and Training Data Lab. <a href="http://doi.org/10.17605/OSF.IO/C8PRA" target="_blank">http://doi.org/10.17605/OSF.IO/C8PRA</a>.

 <br />
+<small><a href="https://training-datalab.com/projects/cps-ranking">Further details on this project</a>.</small>